 Having a strong grasp of medical terminology is not just for physicians and nurses.
 Medical coders and billers need to understand it as well.
-In fact, anyone who works in healthcare and deals with patient records must know the language.
+In fact, anyone working in healthcare and dealing with patient records must know the language.

 3 Reasons to Know Medical Terminology

-- Medical terminology is the universal language used by healthcare professionals to communicate with each other.
-Being able to decipher and pronounce these terms is necessary to understand what is happening with a patient.
+- Medical terminology is the universal language healthcare professionals use to communicate with each other.
+Deciphering and pronouncing these terms is necessary to understand what is happening with a patient.

 - Many different careers in healthcare require a clear understanding of medical terminology, including medical coding and billing.
-Without clear communication between providers and medical coders and billers, patients are put in an unsafe environment and may receive improper treatment.
+Without clear communication between providers, medical coders, and billers, patients are put in an unsafe environment and may receive improper treatment.

 - Medical terms and common abbreviations are used in daily documentation.
 If the terms are unclear or confusing to the coder, it can result in inaccurate coding and reimbursement.